If there is a bad smell in your house, it is usually an indication that something has gone wrong – particularly if it is a sewage smell.

 Using a combustible gas detector and a sewer camera, we quickly determined that while trying to hang a picture, in the hallway, someone had inadvertently drilled a hole into the sewer pipe that was inside the wall, allowing the sewer smell to escape.

-After cutting the wall open and repairing the section of the pipe that had been damaged by the nail, the smell quickly went away, making Judy one very happy customer.
+After cutting the wall open and repairing the section of the sewer pipe that had been damaged by the nail, the bad small in house quickly went away, making Judy one very happy customer.

 How to Prevent Household Plumbing Smells?

-Obviously, having a qualified person on hand to make sure that someone wasn’t drilling into a pipe inside the wall could have prevented this from happening, but almost all homeowners hang their own pictures inside their own house.
+Obviously, having a qualified person on hand to make sure that someone wasn’t drilling into a pipe inside the wall could have prevented this from happening, but almost all homeowners hang their own pictures.

 To prevent this sort of thing from occurring, however, we recommend using a stud finder that can differentiate between a stud and a pipe.

-Still, if there is any doubt – hiring someone could be the best way to go.
+Still, if there is any doubt – hiring a handyman to hang pictures could be the best way to go.

 When You Need a Hiram Professional Plumber – Call Trinity Plumbing

-If you have a plumbing problem, work with the team you can trust.
+If you have a plumbing problem, work with the team you can trust – Trinity Plumbing.
 We offer fair, upfront pricing estimates with no hidden fees, and we are dedicated to providing you with the highest possible level of customer service in the Hiram area.
-Call us first, like Judy did.
+Call us first, like Judy did and like John did.

 We can be reached at (770) 480-7687 to set up your appointment and receive a $25 discount off your bill as a new Trinity Plumbing customer.